-- ii) If a team declares that one of its current race drivers is to be substituted by a driver who has not participated in an F1 race in the two previous calendar years, one day of TCC will be permitted between the start of a ten day period which precedes the start of the second Event and the last Event of the Championship.
-The following must be observed : - Any such day may only be carried out by the new driver and may not take place on a circuit hosting a race in the current Championship year. - Any such day may only take place within a period 14 days prior to the substitution and 14 days after the substitution has taken place. - If a team, having declared the driver's substitution and performed the test, does not then enter an Event with the new driver, the team will be penalised by a reduction of one day from the pre-season TCC days available in the following year. - 22.7 During all TCC and TPC cars must be fitted with the FIA ECU required by Article 8.2 of the FIA Formula One Technical Regulations. - 22.8 No TCC is permitted at sites which are not currently approved for use by Formula 1 cars. - 22.9 During all Formula One TCC : - a) Red flag and chequered flag procedures must be respected. - b) No other type of vehicle is permitted on the track. - c) Cars being driven by drivers who do not possess a Super Licence must be fitted with a green rear light which must be illuminated at all times the car is on the track.

-- d) Every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Supplement 1 of Appendix H to the Code are followed. - 22.10 If, after an incident during TCC and TPC, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - 22.11 Competitors must abide by the aerodynamic testing restrictions set out in Appendix 8. - 22.12 All competitors must observe a shutdown period of fourteen consecutive days in the month of August during the time that two consecutive Events are separated by at least twenty four days.
-Competitors should notify the FIA of their intended shutdown period within 30 days of the start of the championship season.
+- If a team, having declared the driver's substitution and performed the test, does not then enter an Event with the new driver, the team will be penalised by a reduction of one day from the pre-season TCC days available in the following year. - 10.7 During all TCC and TPC cars must be fitted with the FIA ECU required by Article 8.2 of the FIA Formula One Technical Regulations. - 10.8 No TCC is permitted at sites which are not currently approved for use by Formula 1 cars. - 10.9 During all Formula One TCC: - a) Red flag and chequered flag procedures must be respected. - b) No other type of vehicle is permitted on the track. - c) Cars being driven by drivers who do not possess a Super Licence must be fitted with a green rear light which must be illuminated at all times the car is on the track. - d) Every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Supplement 1 of Appendix H to the Code are followed. - 10.10 If, after an incident during TCC and TPC, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - 10.11 Competitors must abide by the aerodynamic testing restrictions set out in Appendix 8.